kurron/terraform-environments/README.md

 1. if the changes are accepted, run `./apply.sh` to realize the proposed changes
 1. when it comes time to dispose of the assets, run `./destroy.sh`

+## Rates of Change
+You will find that parts of your infrastructure change at different rates.
+For example, you can create a VPC to hold your testing resources and never change it after its creation.
+Other resources, such an ECS cluster, might need multiple modifications.
+To account for this, it is recommended to split up your resources into their own folder, based on anticipated rates of change.
+For example:
+1. IAM roles and policies (global)
+1. VPCs
+1. Security Groups (VPC-specific)
+1. project-specific resources (VPC-specific)

 # Troubleshooting

 # Contributing